luciamontesinos/portfolio-website/public/cv.md

 # Teaching
+- 2025, Guest lecture on *AI and Aesthetics* for the course *Designing Aestehtic User Experiences* of the Masters in Digital Design and Interactive Technologies at IT University of Copenhagen.

+- 2025, Guest lecture on *Prototyping with electronics* for the course *Designing Aestehtic User Experiences* of the Masters in Digital Design and Interactive Technologies at IT University of Copenhagen.

 - 2025, Guest lecture on *Prototyping with Technology* for the course *CTEC700 Space, Image and Sound* of the Bachelors in Creative Technologies at Auckland University of Technology.